 Unit of Count

-The Unit of Count for measuring and reporting the Use of Information of Subscribers approved as a Natural User is each Device for Supplier Controlled Information and each datafeed/installation for Recipient-Controlled Information.
+The Unit of Count for measuring and reporting the Use of Information of Subscribers approved as a Natural User is each Device for Supplier-Controlled Information and each datafeed/installation for Recipient-Controlled Information.

 How to Report?